 An in-house team for Web3 tools

-In an effort to gain an advantage over AWS (opens in new tab), Microsoft Azure (opens in new tab) and even Alibaba Cloud (opens in new tab) in the ongoing cloud wars (opens in new tab), Google wants to offer backend services to developers interested in making their own Web3 software.
+In an effort to gain an advantage over AWS, Microsoft Azure and even Alibaba Cloud in the ongoing cloud wars, Google wants to offer backend services to developers interested in making their own Web3 software.

 In an interview with CNBC, Zavery said that the company isn’t trying to be part of the cryptocurrency wave directly and instead wants to provide technologies for companies to use so that they can leverage the distributed nature of Web3 for themselves.